Sacramento Wage and Hour Lawyer

 Travel Time Overtime Laws in California

-While workers are not entitled to overtime pay for commutes to and from work, if your employer requires you to use company-provided transit to a separate worksite, those hours will count towards your workday hours.
+While workers are not entitled to overtime pay for commutes to and from work, if your employer requires you to use company-provided transit to a separate worksite, those hours can count towards your workday hours.
 If your time traveling on a company-provided transit then exceeds what is required under law to work, you can receive overtime pay for those hours.

-Additionally, if you travel as part of your employment, and regularly travel to different locations, the travel time will be considered as employment hours for purposes of overtime pay.
+Additionally, if you travel as part of your employment, and regularly travel to different locations, the travel time can be considered as employment hours for purposes of overtime pay.
 However, it is important to note that any time spent relaxing, eating, sleeping in a hotel or other activities that are not work-related will not be considered as part of the working hours that are eligible for overtime pay.

 Also, if there is some emergency or unique circumstance that requires an employee to travel to and from a worksite that would take additional time, these hours may be considered as part of overtime pay.
+If you’re unsure whether travel time counts as overtime, it’s important to discuss the matter with an experienced attorney.
+Otherwise, you could be leaving money on the table.

 Common Overtime Pay Issues in California – Have You Been Wrongfully Denied?

-Perhaps your employer misclassified your job as an exempt position when, in fact, your job is nonexempt.
+• Perhaps your employer misclassified your job as an exempt position when, in fact, your job is nonexempt.

-Perhaps you are told to clock out before working extra hours; or maybe your employer doesn’t keep track of your hours.
+• Perhaps you are told to clock out before working extra hours; or maybe your employer doesn’t keep track of your hours.

-Perhaps your employer gives you “comp time” instead of overtime pay.
-Or maybe your employer fails to compensate you for work-required travel.
+• Perhaps your employer gives you “comp time” instead of overtime pay.

 Any of these scenarios might be overtime violations.
 The most common overtime pay issues in California are as follows:

 • Unauthorized overtime.
 Employers are still required to pay overtime pay even if the overtime hours were unauthorized.
+They should also make it clear to employees that unauthorized work may lead to termination to prevent issues related to unpaid wages.

 • Comp time.
 An employer is not allowed to substitute comp hours for overtime pay.
 However, an employee can request comp time in lieu of overtime pay, if certain conditions are met including a written agreement before the work is performed, the employee does not have more than 240 hours of comp time saved, and the employee is regularly scheduled for no less than a 40-hour workweek.